dimdasci/dimdasci/README.md

-- 👋 Hi, I’m Dmitrii or Dima to be shot )
+- 👋 Hi, I’m Dmitrii or Dima to be short )
 - As a solopreneur I am hepling my clients to solve business tasks with Data Science.
 - I am open for collaboration on ML or Data Engineering projects.
 - I am addict to lifetime leraning, exciting to get more knowlledge and practice with Yandex DataScence+ 16 months course now.